 Notwithstanding the above, the provision of adequate emergency towing capacity to assist ships in distress in the Mediterranean, especially when there are sharing agreements among neighbouring coastal States, is of paramount importance when trying to avert major loss of life and/or serious pollution damage.
 Currently there are at least three regional agreements on search and rescue, one in the West Mediterranean and two in the North-West Mediterranean, which include the sharing of towing capacity.
-In this connection, REMPEC, responding to the mandate given under the 2005 Regional Strategy, prepared, under the SAFEMED Project17, Emergency Towing Arrangements in the Mediterranean Sea, which represent an indispensable tool for coastal States to fulfil their obligations when responding in distress situations.
-In order to meet the specific objective of ensuring adequate emergency towing capacity throughout the Mediterranean, a) to consider, with [high priority], if appropriate action has not been already taken, entering into agreements with neighbouring coastal States which would enable them to share emergency towing equipment and arrangements to assist ships in distress in the Mediterranean, using as appropriate the Mediterranean guidelines on emergency towing;
+In this connection, REMPEC, responding to the mandate given under the 2005 Regional Strategy, prepared, under the SAFEMED Project19, Emergency Towing Arrangements in the Mediterranean Sea, which represent an indispensable tool for coastal States to fulfil their obligations when responding in distress situations.

+In order to meet the Specific Objective of ensuring adequate emergency towing capacity throughout the Mediterranean, a) to consider, with high priority, if appropriate action has not been already taken, entering into agreements with neighbouring coastal States which would enable them to share emergency towing equipment and arrangements to assist ships in distress in the Mediterranean, using as appropriate the Mediterranean guidelines on emergency towing;

-b) to assist Contracting Parties that so request in preparing and implementing the agreements referred to in sub-paragraph a) above.
+b) to assist Contracting Parties that so request in preparing and implementing the agreements referred to in sub-paragraph a) above; and c) to assess the capability of the Mediterranean coastal States in terms of emergency towing equipment, and provide support to those Contracting Parties, which so request.

-$^{^{\}rm 17}$ MED.2005/109-573 financed by the European Commission under an IMO/EC contract.
+$^{^{\}rm 19}$ MED.2005/109-573 financed by the European Commission under an IMO/EC contract.